 Classic pineapple upside-down cake is one of our family’s favorites.
-Delicious moist fruity pineapple cake.
+Delicious moist fruity pineapple and cherries cake.
 Just a few simple ingredients and a yellow cake mix make this a quick and easy cake.
 Topped with ooey gooey brown sugared caramel pineapple goodness it just could not be any more delicious.

 Pineapple cake is always a delicious treat, especially for spring dinners.
 I like to serve it on Easter after a meal of ham, deviled eggs, Irish Soda Bread and roasted Brussel sprouts.

 I have made this cake for birthdays and served it with whipped cream and ice cream and a cherry on top.
 It has fruit instead of sugary icing.